Table of Contents

 In molecular biology, these DNA fragments are separated by using Gel Electrophoresis.
 In this technique, mixtures of DNA fragments are placed on top lanes of the gels.
 Electricity is then applied to separate the fragments in terms of size and charge.
 Smaller DNA fragments will naturally move faster than larger ones.
 After the separation, the DNA fragments can be visualized by adding fluorescent dyes that bind to DNA.

 Bacterial transformation normally occurs when bacteria uptake DNA fragments from the environment.
-These DNA fragments enter the cell and can be integrated to the bacterial chromosome by nonreciprocal recombination.
+These DNA fragments enter the cell and can be integrated into the bacterial chromosome by nonreciprocal recombination.
 When recombination is successful, a stable transformation will occur and the inserted DNA fragments may be expressed by the organism.
 Otherwise, the DNA fragment is degraded.

 Molecular cloning follows basic steps in rDNA technology which are isolation, insertion, and multiplication.
 The first step is the isolation of the vector DNA.
 The next step is to use the correct restriction endonuclease to cut the DNA in a specific location.
 The foreign DNA is then inserted and connected using DNA ligase.
-The transformation will then occur to incorporate modified DNA into the bacterial species The species containing the modified gene will be amplified via natural cellular division and will exhibit different properties compared to natural species.
+The transformation will then occur to incorporate modified DNA into the bacterial species The species containing the modified gene will be amplified via natural cell division and will exhibit different properties compared to natural species.